benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

     # use thh, tmm, tss
 ```

 This is definitely a good bit cleaner.
-It's always a bit of a pain when you use `str.split()` to have to test the length before unpacking the tuple (you could also catch the `ValueError` exception, but it's not as clear, and the nesting levels get a bit much).
+It's always a bit of a pain when you use `str.split()` to have to test the length before unpacking a tuple (you could also catch the `ValueError` exception, but it's not as clear, and the nesting levels get a bit much).

 Side note: the `str.partition()` method is often useful in cases like this, but only when you have two items with a separator in between.

 ### Django

-Django has 327,000 lines of code, including tests.
+[Django](https://github.com/django/django) has 327,000 lines of code, including tests.
 Of these, there are 905 uses of `elif`, or 0.3%.

 Here's one from [`_check_fieldsets_item`](https://github.com/django/django/blob/ca9872905559026af82000e46cde6f7dedc897b6/django/contrib/admin/checks.py#L302-L323) that looks interesting: